 Learning the stock market seems difficult.

-But contrary to popular belief, the best amatuer investors are not the investors who know the most.
+But contrary to popular belief, the best amateur investors are not the investors who know the most.

-Instead, the simplest of strategies has proven the most effective way to build wealth.
+Instead, the simplest of strategies has proven to be the most effective way to build wealth.

-When learning the stock market, here’s 8 simple rules to follow to get rich.
+When learning the stock market, here are eight simple rules to follow.

-Many beginners don’t start investing because they don’t think they have enough money.
+Many beginners fail to start investing because they think they don’t have enough money.

-But a better approach would be to–Start with whatever you can.
-Then, focus on increasing your savings rate overtime.
+But a better approach would be to start with whatever you can.
+Then, to focus on increasing your savings rate over time.

-If you’re committed to investing, the next question is–what do you invest in?
+If you’re committed to investing, the next question is this: what should you invest in?

-This question is well debated.
+This question is hotly debated.
 With so many opinions out there, it’s best to go with facts.

-Here’s the truth when it comes to investing–passive investor returns are superior to active investors.
+Here’s the truth when it comes to investing… passive investor returns are superior to active investor returns.

 From the most recent DALBAR study, which tracks returns of passive investors vs. active investors over a 30-year period: